 The construction of the towering Buddha took 7 years to complete, by a Daijokyo who involved more than 12,000 masons for the creation of this spectacular sculpture of Lord Buddha.

-The statue was consecrated on November 18, in 1989 by the fourteenth Dalai Lama.
-The statue is located very close to the Mahabodhi Temple, and can be freely visited from morning 7:00am to 12:00 pm, and again from 2:00pm till 6:00pm in the evening.
-It was solely made for the devotees for the purpose of preaching Buddhism and spreading the teachings provided by Gautama Buddha.
+The statue was consecrated on November 18, 1989, by the fourteenth Dalai Lama.
+The statue is located very close to the Mahabodhi Temple, and can be freely visited from morning 7:00 am to 12:00 pm, and again from 2:00 pm till 6:00 pm.
+It was solely made for the devotees to preach Buddhism and spread the teachings provided by Gautama Buddha.
 Hotels near Gaya Railway Station are also available for tourists to book.

 3. Yama Temple in Pretshila Hill